OUR NEW FEATHERED FRIENDS

-Some very special guests ‘wing it’ to the Maldives resort just in time for Easter
+Some very special guests have ‘winged it’ to Amilla Maldives Resort and Residences just in time for Easter.

-We’re talking about the 59 hens and one rooster that have arrived at Amilla Fushi just in time for Easter, of course.
-The resort temporarily closed to guests last month due to the coronavirus pandemic, but a team of Amilla Islanders including General Manager, Jason Kruse, and Sustainability Manager, Victoria Kruse, have stayed on the island in order to work on a host of new projects – including Cluckingham Palace.
-The Islanders – who are safely quarantined from the outside world - celebrated their new arrival with bubbles and beer.
+We’re talking of course about the 59 hens and one rooster that have arrived at Amilla Maldives just in time for Easter.
+While we temporarily closed to guests last month due to the coronavirus pandemic, many of the Amilla Islanders including General Manager, Jason Kruse, and Sustainability Manager, Victoria Kruse, stayed on the island.
+During this period, they worked on a host of new projects, including Cluckingham Palace, new organic gardens and a banana plantation.

-The new chicken residence is fit for royalty.
-It is tucked away on a secluded part of the island, surrounded by lush tropical foliage which helps to keep the area shaded and cool for the feathered friends.
+Our new chicken residence is fit for royalty.
+It’s tucked away on a secluded part of the island, surrounded by lush tropical foliage which helps to keep the area shaded and cool.

-The fresh eggs are also a tasty addition to Amilla’s paleo, keto and low-lectin ‘Wellness Your Way’ dishes.
-The host of speciality dishes have been added to the main menus in order to cater to the dietary demands of today’s guests.
-Amilla is the first resort in the Maldives to pioneer a comprehensive array of ‘eating lifestyle’ dishes.
+The fresh eggs are also a tasty addition to Amilla’s paleo, keto and low lectin ‘Wellness Your Way’ dishes.
+We’ve added a host of speciality dishes to our main menus so we can cater to the dietary demands of today’s five-star resort guests.
+Amilla is the first resort in the Maldives to pioneer such a comprehensive array of ‘eating lifestyle’ dishes and adaptable menus.

-The Islanders will now continue to work on a host of other new surprises as part of the preparations for the re-opening in July.
+The Islanders will now continue to work on a host of other new surprises as part of the preparations for our grand re-opening in July.